 Here are 5 tips on how to protect and improve your child's eye health:

-One of the most important ways that you can keep your child's eyes healthy is preventative care through regular comprehensive eye exams with an eye doctor.
+One of the most important ways that you can keep your child's eyes healthy is preventative care through regular comprehensive eye tests with an optometrist.

 Although your kid's school may perform vision screenings, these tests can only detect the most basic issues, such as myopia (nearsightedness) or severe amblyopia.
 They are not equipped to check for eye diseases that can affect your child's long-term ocular health, or binocular vision disorders that can hinder their ability to learn.

-Our Calgary eye doctor will be able to perform a comprehensive eye exam to check for the presence of these and other conditions.
-If ocular diseases or vision disorders are detected, your eye doctor will have the equipment and expertise to properly treat them.
+Our Calgary optometrist will be able to perform a comprehensive eye test to check for the presence of these and other conditions.
+If ocular diseases or vision disorders are detected, your optometrist will have the equipment and expertise to properly treat them.

 Routine eye exams and medically necessary visits are covered by Alberta Health Care.